 Getting regular exercise during and following your breast cancer treatment can have many benefits.
 It can improve your physical and emotional wellbeing and improve quality of life.
 Exercise can help manage treatment and cancer related side effects such as fatigue, pain and lymphoedema and lowered bone density.
 It can also improve mood, sleep, body weight, muscle strength, confidence, depression and anxiety.
 There is very strong evidence that targeted exercise can also reduce the risk of breast cancer recurrence.

 We recommend that you discuss starting exercise with your GP or a member of your treatment team and gain medical clearance.
 Generally, people can start exercising during or after treatment.
 In general the earlier the better however you may need to make some modifications and take precautions.
 You might need consider issues like compromised immunity or lymphoedema when talking to your health professional about an exercise program.
 The frequency and intensity of the exercises should be based on your current health and fitness.

 How much exercise should I do?

 If you currently do no physical activity, start slowly and gradually build up to the recommended amount.
-You should try to reduce prolonged inactivity - break up long periods of sitting as often as possible.

 More details are available on the Department of Health's Make your Move brochure.